 So, healthcare web development is not so much about developing a site for practice?

-Yep, I thought health apps were dull when I joined Topflight about three years ago.
+Yep, I thought health apps were dull when I joined Topflight about five years ago.
 As it turns out, there’s so much reactive happening in the medical industry it makes you go vertigo just keeping track of everything.
 And web technologies are the cornerstone of this digital revolution.
 Pat yourself on the shoulder if you’re thinking about making a healthcare web app; I mean that.